boringops-hq/boringops-articles/articles/2025-11-30-the_shower_that_ate_your_engineering_budget.md

 Meanwhile, a small company kept their bathtub.

 **Their infrastructure:**

-- Same bathtub installed in 2005
-- Works exactly the same
-- Costs $0/month
-- Nobody thinks about it
-- Team focuses on building product
+They kept the bathtub from 2005.
+It works the same as it always did.
+Zero monthly cost.
+Nobody wastes time thinking about it.
+The entire team focuses on building product instead of managing hygiene infrastructure.

 **After 10 years:**

 **Bathtub company total cost: $500**
 **Shower company total cost: $10,617.60**

-The shower company has:
-- More impressive architecture diagrams
-- Better conference presentations
-- Modern vendor relationships
-- A shower-native resume builder for engineers

-The bathtub company has:
-- More money
-- More engineering capacity
-- Less operational complexity
-- Better sleep
-- Actual competitive advantage
+The shower company?
+They've got the impressive architecture diagrams, the conference talks, the vendor partnerships, the engineers padding their resumes with "shower-native" experience.
+Looks great in a deck.

+The bathtub company?
+More cash, more capacity, simpler ops, people who sleep through the night, and an actual competitive edge.

 **Question:** Which company can invest more in their actual product?